manateeit/mit-psa/docs/workflow/typescript-workflow-creation.md

     // Initial state
     context.setState('received');

-    // The workflow is triggered by a ServiceRequest event const { triggerEvent } = context.input;
+    // The workflow is triggered by a ServiceRequest event, which is passed as input
+    // This workflow would be attached to the SERVICE_REQUEST event type in the event catalog const { triggerEvent } = context.input;
     const requestData = triggerEvent.payload;